ianfnelson/blog.iannelson.uk/content/posts/2010-04-01-on-the-market-again.md

 _&#8220;You have enabled us to drive some major changes into the business whilst introducing new technologies and concepts to the team.
 We now have great working examples of Workflow, NHibernate, IOC, programming to interfaces and MVC code which can be applied in other applications.
 I couldn’t have asked for more &#8211; a combination of business and technological advancement.
 Thanks again.&#8221;_

 Could I help to advance your business in a similar manner?
-If so, give me a call on 07901 828483 or email <ian@iannelson.systems> .
+If so, give me a call on 07901 828483 or email <ian@iannelson.uk> .

 In the meantime, I’ll get back to my cinnamon swirl and venti latté…